Written by Chris Russell

 Every recruiter should have a great signature that not only contains their contact info but also your company’s social media links and potentially your logo and calendar link.
 Using that space as a promotional tool will help you get more followers and encourage them to reach out when needed.

-If your company isn’t texting candidates yet then it should be on your shortlist of things to implement next.
+If your company isn’t using text recruiting software to communicate with candidates yet, then it should be at the top of your shortlist of things to implement next.
 Millennial job seekers want ease of use when communicating about a job and texting is their preferred way to do that.
 It’s also attractive for recruiters as well since the response time is almost immediate.
 According to a CTIA study, the average email response time is 90 minutes, but only 90 seconds for a text message.
-Plus texting is a better option when it comes to reaching people at work.
-They are much more likely to reply to a text than answer your call.
+Plus text recruiting is a better option when it comes to reaching people at work.
+They are much more likely to reply to a text than answer your call since an SMS is private and let’s them engage on their own schedule.

-Recruiting chatbots are a growing feature among software vendors (Emissary included).
-A number of studies have indicated that a majority of job seekers seem to like interacting with them because it makes the process more efficient.
-Plus a chatbot is available 24/7 and never takes a day off.
-If a candidate visits your career page at 10pm at night they easily ask a chatbot a question and get an answer.
-When it comes to the wording inside your chatbot there are a few things to keep in mind.
-First, be as brief as possible with the answers to the preset questions that you create.
+AI Recruiting chatbots are an important feature offered by top tier recruiting software vendors (Emissary included), especially those focused on recruitment automation.
+A number of studies have indicated that a majority of job seekers like interacting with them because it makes the process more efficient and puts the candidate in control.
+Plus a recruitment chatbot is available 24/7 and never takes a day off.
+If a candidate visits your career page at 10pm at night, they easily ask an AI chatbot a question and get an answer instantly.
+When it comes to the wording inside your recruiting chatbot, there are a few things to keep in mind.
+First, be as brief as possible with the answers to the preset questions that you create… remember that efficiency enhances the candidate experience.
 Two, avoid asking for open ended responses, unless it’s truly necessary and three, set expectations that it’s an automated process, not a real person.
+Think of your chatbot as an AI powered automated recruiting assistant that acts a bit like an ATM in that the user should prefer the automated tool over live assistance, at least for basic transactions.
+Recruiting process automation can be a major boon to your recruitment communication strategy when implemented with care.

 When it comes to the phone we are mainly referring to the phone screen.
 That time honored tradition of qualifying a resume that looks interesting.
 Best practices start by making sure the candidate knows what to expect.
 Let them know how the process will unfold and set their expectations up front.